abdol-ahmed/bounded-thread-pool/CONCURRENCY_DESIGN.md

 **Problem Solved**: Traditional implementations that hold the pool lock while blocking on queue operations can cause deadlocks when shutdown occurs concurrently.

-**Solution**: Handle the BLOCK policy outside the pool lock scope, allowing shutdown operations to proceed even when threads are blocked on queue insertion.
+**Solution**: Handle the BLOCK policy outside the executor lock scope, allowing shutdown operations to proceed even when threads are blocked on queue insertion.

 ### 3. Producer-Consumer Pattern with Bounded Buffer